settinghead/script-writer/LLM_CONVERSATION_REFACTOR_PLAN.md

 7. **UI Enhancement**: Better conversation visualization with filtering and search capabilities
 8. **Future-Proof Design**: Support for conversation branching and advanced features

+## Design Principles

+1. **No Backward Compatibility**: This refactoring removes all legacy code without backward compatibility.
+Old tables, classes, and patterns will be completely deleted and replaced.
+No migration layers or deprecated code paths will be maintained.

+2. **Functional + Closure + TypeScript Patterns**: The implementation strongly favors functional programming patterns with closures and comprehensive TypeScript typing.
+No classes should be used - prefer functions, interfaces, and closures for state management and behavior encapsulation.

 ## Architecture Design

 ### Core Concepts